Aaron Hernandez suicide note to fiancee: 'Tell my story fully ...'

 Vacating the conviction could complicate legal proceedings for Lloyd's family, who has sued Hernandez for damages in civil court.

-Hernandez's attorneys have asked the Bristol County Superior Court to vacate the conviction, which is generally automatically granted, legal experts have told CNN.
+Hernandez's attorneys have asked Bristol County Superior Court to vacate the conviction, which is generally automatically granted, legal experts have told CNN.

 However, prosecutors filed a motion opposing the abatement.
 They argued that abatement lacks any solid historical or legal basis, and added that Hernandez's death technically completed his life sentence.